veiii/finetune-hf-vits/README.md

    - `batch_size`
    - the different losses weights: weight_duration, weight_kl, weight_mel, weight_disc, weight_gen, weight_fmaps

+### Local Dataset Preparation

+When using local datasets, ensure your data is properly formatted:

+**For Parquet Files:**
+- Include columns: `audio`, `transcript`, and optionally `speaker_id`
+- Audio files should be accessible from the paths specified in `audio` column (path to files should be absolute or relative to the parquet file location)
+- Supports common audio formats (wav, mp3, flac, etc.)

+**For Local Dataset Directories:**
+- Use HuggingFace datasets format with `datasets.save_to_disk()`
+- Audio column should be of type `datasets.Audio`
+- The script will automatically handle format conversion if needed

  > [!NOTE]
-> The [training_config_examples](./training_config_examples) also contains two other examples, one to finetune a Gujarati checkpoint and another to finetune a Korean checkpoint.
-Those examples also shows how to track experiments using [wandb](https://github.com/wandb/wandb).
+> The [training_config_examples](./training_config_examples) also contains examples for different dataset types and languages, including how to track experiments using [wandb](https://github.com/wandb/wandb).

 ## 4. Inference